Clean case data

 Multiple language support

-Thanks to the numberize package, we can convert numbers written as English, French or Spanish words to positive integer values!
+Thanks to the numberize package, we can convert numbers written in English, French or Spanish into positive integer values.

 Epidemiology related operations